 In April 2015, the FASB issued guidance to simplify the balance sheet disclosure for debt issuance costs.
 Under the guidance, debt issuance costs related to a recognized debt liability will be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, in the same manner as debt discounts, rather than as an asset.
 The standard is effective for reporting periods beginning after December 15, 2015 and early adoption is permitted.
-We are currently evaluating the impact that this new accounting pronouncement will have on our financial statements.
+We do not expect the adoption of this new accounting pronouncement to have a material impact on our financial statements.